Phone cloning: GSM cloning

 GSM cloning occurs by copying a secret key from the victim SIM card, typically not requiring any internal data from the handset (the phone itself).
 GSM handsets do not have ESN or MIN, only an International Mobile Equipment Identity (IMEI) number.
 There are various methods used to obtain the IMEI.
-The most common methods are to hack into the cellular company, or to eavesdrop on the cellular network.
+The most common method is to eavesdrop on a cellular network.

-A GSM SIM card can be cloned by performing an attack against a given Sim using an adaptor connected to the serial port of a computer.
-After many authentication attempts the Ki can be derived.
-Later GSM Sims had various mitigations built in, either limiting the amount of authentications performed in a power on session, or by the manufacturer choosing resistant Ki keys.
-However if it was known a resistant key was used, it is possible to speed up the attack, by eliminating weak Ki's from the pool of possibilities.
+Older GSM SIM cards can be cloned by performing a cryptographic attack against the COMP128 authentication algorithm used by these older SIM cards.
+By connecting the SIM card to a computer, the authentication procedure can be repeated many times in order to slowly leak information about the secret key.
+If this procedure is repeated enough times, it is possible to derive the Ki key.
+Later GSM SIMs have various mitigations built in, either by limiting the number of authentications performed in a power on session, or by the manufacturer choosing resistant Ki keys.
+However if it is known that a resistant key was used, it is possible to speed up the attack by eliminating weak Ki keys from the pool of possible keys.